 For the Tofu "Paneer"

-- 7 ounces House Foods Organic Firm Tofu (half a package), cut into bite sized pieces
+- 7 ounces House Foods Organic Firm Tofu - cut into bite sized pieces

 - 1 teaspoon nutritional yeast

 - Juice of one lemon

 - 2 cups packed baby spinach leaves